• Home

 Never Let Them Be Forgotten

-Those of us who have worked to build the games industry over the last 50 years have many relationships.
+Those of us who helped build the games industry from its infancy to adulthood over the last 50+ years have many relationships.
 We are competitors, fellow artists, friendly rivals and co-creators of an entirely new artistic medium.

 Douglas Adams, 2001, author and collaborator on Hitchhiker's Guide to the Galaxy game